andrtell/remarks/C/compile/0021-dynamic-linking.md

 Shoot!
 A third error.

 When our executable `program` runs it is up to the dynamic linker (`ld.so`) to _find_ and load any shared object files required by our program.
+I seems like the dynamic linker needs some help here.

-The first way to achieve this is to set the environment variable `LD_LIBRARY_PATH` to the location of our shared object file `libeasymath.so` before running our program.
+One way to do this is to set the environment variable `LD_LIBRARY_PATH` to the directory of our shared object file `libeasymath.so` before running our program.

 ```